 Everyone would agree about poetry’s value as an insight into the people and the time period when it was written.
-But did you know that you could teach your kids character using the psalms, which is Hebrew poetry?
+But did you know that you could teach your kids character using Biblical poetry, such as the psalms?

 But instead of repeating sounds, Hebrew poetry has repeating ideas.
 Teaching character using the psalms gives you a great opportunity to examine attributes of God as well as those character qualities we want to instill in our children.